Best Smart Home Security Systems 2021

 - Proprietary technology and equipment

-The Vivint Sky App lets you add some mood lighting, turn up the heat, or lock your front door—all from your smartphone.
+Vivint’s mobile app lets you add some mood lighting, turn up the heat, or lock your front door—all from your smartphone.
 It also allows you to get really granular with how you set up your security system.
-If you run to pick up your child from school every day at 2:30 p.m., your system will remember to set your alarm for you.
+If you run to pick up your child from school every day at 2:30 p.m., your system can remember to set your alarm for you.

 Also impressive is Vivint’s equipment, which is all designed in-house and comes with loads of extra features.

-For example, the SkyControl panel has a two-way talk feature that lets a Vivint rep try to contact you through your control panel—and you can answer back.
+For example, Vivint’s control panel has a two-way talk feature that lets a Vivint rep try to contact you through your control panel—and you can answer back.
 No more scrambling to find your phone and answer their call to cancel a false alarm.

-And you can also pull up live video feeds from your security cameras on the SkyControl panel or in the Vivint mobile app to monitor your home in real time.
-Plus Vivint’s Ping camera and doorbell camera have a two-way talk feature, so you can tell your neighbor’s daughter to come back this evening to sell you Girl Scout cookies.
+And you can also pull up live video feeds from your security cameras on the panel or in the Vivint mobile app to monitor your home in real time.
+Plus Vivint’s Indoor Camera has an outbound call feature, so your kids always have a way to get ahold of you.

 |Package||Monitoring price||Contract length||Details|

 “So what’s the downside?,” you ask.
 Vivint is on the pricier end of the spectrum in terms of equipment costs.
-Equipment packages start at $549.99, and you’ll have to pay all of that up front to qualify for a no-contract option.
+Equipment packages start at $599, and you’ll have to pay all of that up front (and probably more, if you need more equipment) to qualify for a no-contract option.

-Vivint also has no DIY installation option, so you’ll need to factor in the $49.99 installation fee into your total cost.
+Vivint also doesn’t have a DIY installation option, so you’ll need to factor in the $99 installation fee into your total cost.
 But we still think the price is worth it to get your hands on some of the best home automation technology in the industry, like two-way talk, live video feeds, and custom security settings.

-A close runner-up, ADT Pulse® provides a well-rounded home automation service, but steep costs keep first place just out of reach.
+A close runner-up, ADT Command provides a well-rounded home automation service, but steep costs keep first place just out of reach.

 - Widely recognized security brand